 Vivaia Shoes Sizing Tips, Fit & How They Should Feel

 How Does Sizing Work?
 Do Vivaia Shoes Run Big or Small?

-Vivaia’s shoes are in European sizes, but there’s a handy size conversion chart on the website.
-A US size 8 translates to a 38.5 in European sizing.
+When I bought my Vienna flats, Vivaia’s shoes were only in European sizes.
+My US size 8 translated to a 38.5 in European sizing.

 Apart from a small extra bone near my ankle, I have relatively normal feet and my 38.5’s fit perfectly.

-I read some complaints from people with wide feet who said their flats were too small, so it seems like it’s a good idea to follow their sizing recommendations.
+I read some complaints from people with wide feet who said their flats were too small, so it seems like it’s a good idea to follow Vivaia’s sizing recommendations.

 Do Vivaia Shoes Stretch?

 My Vivaia flats have stretched a little bit in that they have molded around the shape of my big toe, but they don’t get increasingly looser the longer you wear them.